hno2/blog/content/life/tension.md

 ## 1. Be Suspicious of Convenience and Boredom
-> The only problem in your life is your mind’s resistance to life as it unfolds. - Dan Millmann We've grown accustomed to immediate gratification and ease, but this comfort comes at a cost – a potential detriment to our personal growth and fulfillment.
+> The only problem in your life is your mind’s resistance to life as it unfolds. <cite>- Dan Millmann</cite>

+We've grown accustomed to immediate gratification and ease, but this comfort comes at a cost – a potential detriment to our personal growth and fulfillment.
 It's time we reevaluate our relationship with convenience and also consider how boredom plays a role in our lives.

 ### The Seduction of Convenience